 The Dean of the School of Nursing purchases an official School of Nursing pin for each MSN graduate and a pin guard for each DNP graduate.
-MSN students will be asked to complete an order form for the pin, including the school, program, name, address, and phone number and will have the opportunity at that time to add a guard or to upgrade the metal quality of the pin.
-Students will be required to pay for only the addition of a guard or upgrade at the time their order is placed.
-MSN pins and DNP pin guards will be awarded in

-May, August, and December at the pinning ceremonies to students who have completed all degree requirements.
+MSN pins and DNP pin guards will be awarded in May, August, and December at the pinning ceremonies.
 Students who complete the DNP program in August or December have the option to attend the May pinning if they will be traveling to campus for commencement.